cbhacks/pcsx-hdbg/README.md

 ## Controls ##
-By default, the game is presented with a single digital controller.
+By default, the game is presented with a single analog controller.
 The controller buttons are bound to the following keys by default:

 | Key | Button |